mx101/NotGalaga/DEVELOPMENT.md

 3:15pm - Attended lecture, added some notes for openFrameworks 5:45pm - Ate dinner, back now.
-Added in player fighter/captured fighter textures, now adding this into the setup of the game 6:00pm - Player texture now loads in at the start of the game in the bottom center of the window
+Added in player fighter/captured fighter textures, now adding this into the setup of the game 6:00pm - Player texture now loads in at the start of the game in the bottom center of the window 6:20pm - First major proof of life: player ship can now move around the screen.